wisedev-flutter/hidden-camera-detector-app/memory_bank/progress.md

 - Added `PigeonDeviceScanRepository` to translate Pigeon `DeviceEventDto` payloads into domain entities, accumulate per-source device lists, and map `PlatformException` codes into the appropriate `Failure` variants.
 - Introduced targeted unit tests (`test/data/pigeon_device_scan_repository_test.dart`) that mock the Pigeon channels to verify permission errors surface as `NetworkFailure` and that Wi-Fi events hydrate the repository stream correctly.

-## 2025-10-14 — Step 4.4.1 (RevenueCat Prereqs & Paywall Strategy)
-- Enabled the iOS **In-App Purchase** capability in `Runner.xcodeproj` so sandbox builds can load RevenueCat paywalls.
-- Added `purchases_flutter`/`purchases_ui_flutter` dependencies and refactored `PaywallScreen` to launch the native RevenueCat paywall via `RevenueCatUI.presentPaywall`, replacing the bespoke offer tiles.
-- Updated the paywall UI copy to highlight RevenueCat-managed plans while keeping “continue without subscribing” and legal links intact for later integration.

 ## 2025-10-14 — Step 4.3 (Permissions)
 - Created a `PermissionCoordinator` that triggers the native Wi-Fi scan to surface the Local Network dialog, requests Bluetooth access on-demand, and routes permanently denied states to the iOS Settings screen.
 - Updated `OnboardingScreen` to rely on the new coordinator, limiting onboarding to the Local Network prompt and providing actionable snackbars (with “Open Settings” when required).
 - Routed premium Bluetooth scans through the coordinator in the dashboard so on-demand requests show user-friendly messaging before navigation.
 - Added widget coverage (`test/presentation/onboarding/onboarding_screen_test.dart`) verifying denied and permanently denied flows display the correct guidance and settings shortcut.

+## 2025-10-14 — Step 4.4.1 (RevenueCat Prereqs & Paywall Strategy)
+- Enabled the iOS **In-App Purchase** capability in `Runner.xcodeproj` so sandbox builds can load RevenueCat paywalls.
+- Added `purchases_flutter`/`purchases_ui_flutter` dependencies and refactored `PaywallScreen` to launch the native RevenueCat paywall via `RevenueCatUI.presentPaywall`, replacing the bespoke offer tiles.
+- Updated the paywall UI copy to highlight RevenueCat-managed plans while keeping “continue without subscribing” and legal links intact for later integration.

+## 2025-10-14 — Step 4.4.2 (RevenueCat Integration)
+- Wrapped the RevenueCat SDK in a dedicated data source and repository (`lib/src/data/datasources/revenuecat_data_source.dart`, `lib/src/data/repositories/revenuecat_subscription_repository.dart`) that surface entitlement state via the domain layer.
+- Bootstrapped SDK configuration in `main.dart` using dart-defines for the API key and entitlement identifier, and introduced a `SubscriptionController` to stream premium status through the app shell.
+- Updated `HiddenCameraDetectorApp` and `PaywallScreen` to consume the real subscription state, forward paywall results to RevenueCat, and ensure settings restores run through the repository-backed use cases.

+## 2025-10-14 — Step 4.5 (Logging & Diagnostics)
+- Added a sanitising logger facade (`lib/core/logging/app_logger.dart`) that redacts IP, MAC, and IPv6 patterns and no-ops outside debug builds.
+- Threaded the logger through the subscription lifecycle to capture configuration and entitlement changes without emitting PII.
+- Crafted unit coverage (`test/core/logging/app_logger_test.dart`) validating the redaction rules so future logging stays compliant.